+There are two primary ways to obtain Wireshark’s source code: Git and compressed .tar archives.
+Each is described in more detail below.
+We recommend using Git for day to day development, particularly if you wish to contribute changes back to the project.
 The age mentioned in the following sections indicates the age of the most recent change in that set of the sources.

 Now on to the command line.
-First, make sure

 $ git --version

 If this is your first time using Git, make sure your username and email address are configured.
-This is particularly important if you plan on uploading changes.
+This is particularly important if you plan on uploading changes:

 $ git config --global user.name "Henry Perry" $ git config --global user.email [email protected]

-Next, clone the Wireshark master:
+Next, clone the Wireshark repository:

-The checkout only has to be done once.
-This will copy all the sources of the latest version (including directories) from the server to your machine.
-This may take some time depending on the speed of your internet connection.
+The clone only has to be done once.
+This will copy all the sources (including directories) from the server to your machine and check out the latest version.